 Social housing providers cannot review NSW Civil and Administrative Tribunal (NCAT) decisions.

 How do I have a decision reviewed?

-You can fill out Review of Decisions (First Tier Application) form online or fill out the relevant application form available from our website or at any local FACS office.
-For more information about which form relates to your circumstances, refer to the Client Service Delivery and Appeals Policy.
+You can fill out Review of Decisions –First Tier Application online or complete the relevant application available from our website or at any local social housing provider office.

-If you need help to fill out the form, speak to a FACS staff member.
+If you need help completing an application, speak to a social housing provider staff member.
 They will be able to explain what types of information should be entered on the application and provide help with other types of assistance.
 You can also ask someone else to do this on your behalf, for example, a relative, friend or community worker.

 Is there a timeframe to ask for a review?

 Yes, Generally you have three months from the date of the original decision to ask for a review.
 However, there are a number of decisions that require more urgent review and have specific time frames.
 For more detail on these, refer to the Client Service Delivery and Appeals Policy.